 It's important to follow these rules to make sure any automated systems don't mark your domain as spam either:

-- If the domain is new, don't send too many emails.
-Ramp it up slowly, preferably with emails to your friends, family, and colleagues first, so that the ESPs can learn that you are safe.
+If the domain is new, don't send too many emails.
+Ramp it up slowly, preferably with emails to your friends, family, and colleagues first, between 10 to 20 emails per day for a couple of weeks, so that the ESPs can learn that you are safe.
 This step goes a long way to improving your future deliverability.

 If you follow the above rules, then your emails are likely to land in the inbox, unless the content of them contains spammy material.

 There is a lot behind the scenes of an email that you may not be aware of.
 For example, there is a lot of code and additional information about where the email came from in the Header of the email.